nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ## Types of Books (TODO: Lookup definitions of each type to help me detect it)
 * Expository
-    * Theoratical: that something is the case (it is the case that).
+    * Theoretical: that something is the case (it is the case that).
         * History: narration of past events and their place.
         * Science: things outside the scope of your normal, routine, daily experience.
 Lab.
         * Mathematics